 “I believe real men have an incredible strength - the strength to care.
 The strength to show a softer side, to stand up for the right things in life and look after themselves mentally and physically.
-Join me on a journey” David Pocock.
+Join me on a journey to strength” David Pocock.

-In David Pocock’s own words we explore what he cares about in life and how this makes him a stronger man.
-David has been working with Dove Men+Care to help start a conversation about #StrengthToCare.
-Together we want to help challenge the traditional stereotypes of masculinity – physical strength, wealth and power.
+David Pocock has been working with Dove Men+Care to help start a conversation to help challenge the traditional stereotypes of masculinity in Australia.

 Society has taught us that masculinity is about putting on a brave face during times of stress and bottling up your emotions.
 In Episode 1 of David Pocock’s Journey to Strength, we hear how he resists the urge to follow the preconceived path of masculinity.
 Instead, David finds comfort in sharing his fears, insecurities and vulnerabilities with his partner Emma who helps give him the Strength To Care.

 Do you show those you care about your true feelings?
 When was the last time you told a friend you were hurt, sad or upset?
 Do you think it is stronger to show loved ones you care?